hrachishkhanyan/PUCHIK/README.md

-# AICON
+# PUCHIK

-Aspherical Interface Constructor for Nanoparticles (AICON), is a tool for analyzing molecular dynamics trajectories.
+Python Utility for Characterizing Heterogeneous Interfaces and Kinetics (PUCHIK), is a tool for analyzing molecular dynamics trajectories.
 It allows constructing an interface between two phases, enabling to calculate intrinsic density profiles, volumes, etc.

 The interface construction works for spherical and rod-like nanoparticles equally well, making it a great tool to work with nanoparticles of almost every shape.